ministruth/skynet/README.md

 5. `./skynet check` to verify your config.
 6. `./skynet run` to start up the server.
 7. Visit `localhost:8080`.

+### Pre-built libraries
+You can download pre-built libraries in our [release](https://github.com/MXWXZ/skynet/releases) page.

+We offer linux-{x86_64,i686,aarch64}, darwin-{x86_64,aarch64} and windows-x86_64 binaries.
+You might build from source if your platform is not included.

 ### Create initial user